work-in-progress/ruby-itunes-affiliate/README.md

 ## Trivia

-This gem was created to the tunes of Natalia Kills and Nicki Minaj.
+This gem was created to the tunes of Nicki Minaj and Jennifer Lopez.

+## Build

+rake build
+rake install
+rake release
 ## Release Notes

 ### 0.0.1